RoboSats/robosats/docs/_pages/docs/03-understand/05-trade-escrow.md

 If the seller doesn't lock the escrow funds at all, then the order will expire and the seller forfeits their bond.
 Half of the lost bond goes to the buyer as compensation for wasted time.
 Similarly, if the buyer does not provide the payout invoice within the given time limit, then the buyer forfeits their bond where half goes to the seller.
 The remaining half of a forfeitted bond is "donated" to RoboSats!

 After the order is taken, it cannot be cancelled except if both the maker and taker agree to collaboratively cancel during the peer-to-peer chat stage.
 More importantly, after the seller clicks "Confirm Fiat Received", the order is considered successful and cannot enter into dispute nor be collaboratively cancelled anymore.
+Therefore, it is strongly recommended to use a payment method without chargeback risk (irreversible).

 ## **How and When the Escrow is Released**